-In both market segments, efficient use of existing assets is key to maximizing profitability.
-In the mature consumption markets, low investment strategies around existing assets are critical to meet product mix changes, increase liquid yields on crude, increase crude oil flexibility, and reduce energy consumption/carbon footprint.
-In growth markets, the effective use of existing assets as a part of refinery expansions is key to minimizing investment and operating costs, maximizing the return on investment for your project.
+In both market segments, efficient use of existing assets is critical to maximizing profitability.
+In the mature consumption markets, optimization of existing assets are critical to meet product mix changes, increase liquid yields on crude, increase crude oil feedstock flexibility, and reduce energy consumption/carbon footprint.
+In growth markets, the effective use of existing assets as a part of refinery expansions is critical to minimizing investment and operating costs, maximizing the return on investment for your project.

 Mature Market Strategies

 - Naphtha Hydrocracker Modification for Increased Diesel – Respond to increasing D/G product slate trends by modifying a two-stage naphtha hydrocracker with diesel selective Unicracking Catalysts and process modifications utilizing UOP’s Unicracking Process technology.

 - Distillate Hydrotreater Modifications for Cracked Stock Processing – Respond to increasing low-sulfur diesel demand, by modifying existing distillate hydrotreating capacity.
 Catalyst change outs, utilizing industry-leading Hydrotreating Catalysts offered through the UOP/Albemarle hydroprocessing alliance and process modifications utilizing UOP’s Distillate Unionfining technology will increase ability to process more difficult cracked stocks to a lower product sulfur level.

 - Hydrogen Optimization to Meet Increased Hydroprocessing Demand – Respond to increasing hydrogen consumption trends by both Reformer optimization, discussed above, but also through installation or revamps of UOP Membrane or Polybed PSA technology for separation/purification of reformer off-gas and hydrotreater tail-gas streams for high-purity hydrogen recovery and reuse, minimizing SMR hydrogen production.